 - 1. Open the details page for your new hardware type group, and navigate to the Formulas tab. - 2.
 Select the Saltboot formula and click [Save]. - 3.
 Navigate to the Formulas > Saltboot tab. - 4.
 Configure the Saltboot formula.
-For more information about the Saltboot formula, see [Salt > Formula-saltboot >].
+For more information about the Saltboot formula, see Specializedguides > Salt.

+3.1.3.
 Synchronize Images to the Branch Server